Matty Fryatt: Leicester City

-Fryatt signed a three-and-a-half year deal with Leicester City for an undisclosed fee on 9 January 2006, while Walsall would receive a share of the profit should he be sold in future.
+Fryatt signed a three-and-a-half-year deal with Leicester City for an undisclosed fee on 9 January 2006, while Walsall would receive a share of the profit should he be sold in future.
 He was handed the number 12 shirt, which he also wore at Walsall.
 He made his debut in a 2–1 defeat to Sheffield Wednesday on 14 January, scoring his first goal in a 2–1 defeat to Cardiff City on 21 January.
 On 6 February 2006, Fryatt admitted he was a bit shocked when manager Craig Levein was sacked within 16 days of his arrival, after a run of poor results.
 Nonetheless, he still believed he made the right move from Walsall, even if Leicester suffer relegation.
 He also pleaded to the board of directors to allow caretaker boss Rob Kelly to remain as manager until the end of the season.
 Fryatt scored a total of six league goals, helping Leicester avoid relegation.
 He ended their last home game of the season with a 1–0 win over Plymouth Argyle on 22 April.

-Fryatt was picked by the BBC as Leicester's key player for the 2006–07 season, remarking that he "has the attitude and talent to play in the Premiership."
+Fryatt was picked by the BBC as Leicester's key player for the 2006–07 season, remarking that he "has the attitude and talent to play in the Premiership".
 However, he was plagued with injuries during that season, suffering an ankle injury in October 2006 which sidelined him for over two weeks.
-Fryatt was further frustrated by a foot problem during the second half of the season, forcing him to use an insole in his boots to take some of pressure away from his ankle.
-Despite playing 34 competitive games, he scored only four goals, one of them in a 4–3 FA Cup defeat to Fulham.
+Fryatt was further frustrated by a foot problem during the second half of the season, forcing him to use an insole in his boots to take some pressure away from his ankle.
+Despite playing 34 competitive games, he scored only four goals, one of them in a 4–3 FA Cup defeat by Fulham.
 Fryatt nonetheless attracted interest from Wolves in July 2007, whose £2 million bid was turned down by then-manager Martin Allen because "the offer was nowhere near high enough."

-His form worsened in the 2007–08 season, scoring only 2 goals in 30 league games and receiving one red card as Leicester were relegated from the Championship.
+His form worsened in the 2007–08 season, scoring only two goals in 30 league games and receiving one red card as Leicester were relegated from the Championship.
 One goal he did contribute however, gave Leicester a shock victory over Aston Villa in the League Cup on 26 September 2007.
 He was even the transfer loan target of Nottingham Forest, Leeds United and Crewe Alexandra.